Staggerlee011/serialexperiments/content/posts/pgadmin-port-fowarding.md

 ]
 ---

-You've deployed a RDS instances for your EKS/kubernetes cluster into a private subnet and dont have a bastion up to run pgadmin on.
+You've deployed a RDS instances for your EKS/kubernetes cluster into a private subnet and don't have a bastion up to run pgadmin on.

 You want to connect to a postgres database quickly